 Thanksgiving weekend kicks off the holiday season and many wonderful activities and events begin in Washington, D.C., Maryland and Virginia over the long weekend of Thanksgiving each year.
 From Turkey Trots and special holiday dinners to tree-lighting ceremonies and huge holiday parties, there are plenty of things to do in the Capital Region over Thanksgiving weekend this year.

 A tradition since 1923, the National Christmas Tree has become a symbol of the holiday season in D.C.
-Planted on the lawn of the White House Ellipse and surrounded by a "Pathway to Peace" made up of 56 smaller, decorated trees representing all 50 states, five territories, and the District of Columbia, the giant Colorado spruce tree lights up each year for the holiday season around Thanksgiving.
+Planted on the Ellipse at President's Park and surrounded by a "Pathway to Peace" made up of 56 smaller, decorated trees representing all 50 states, five territories, and the District of Columbia, the giant Colorado spruce tree lights up each year for the holiday season around Thanksgiving.
 In 2019, the National Christmas Tree Lighting ceremony takes place on November 27 at 5 p.m. and also features musical performances throughout the evening.
 If you don't make it to the lighting of the National Christmas Tree there are plenty of other tree lighting ceremonies to visit in the area.

-Celebrate the holiday season with a drive or a stroll through one of the Washington, D.C. area's spectacles of lights at a local park in D.C., Maryland or Virginia.
+Celebrate the holiday season with a drive or a stroll through one of the Washington, D.C., area's spectacles of lights at a local park.
 Popular attractions include the ZooLights at the National Zoo, the Parade of Lighted Boats in the Old Town Alexandria Marina, the Festival of Lights at the Mormon Temple in Kensington, Maryland, and the Bull Run Festival of Lights in Centreville, Maryland.